-Reports of children going missing in Canada are a daily occurence, but cases of children being abducted and held for extended periods are relatively rare.
+Reports of children going missing in Canada are a daily occurrence, but cases of children being abducted and held for extended periods are relatively rare.

-The Canadian government recorded 46,718 official reports of missing children in Canada in 2011, and 25 of the cases were attributed to abduction by strangers.
-The Missing Children Society of Canada says it receives about three requests a day to register missing children, and at the end of fiscal 2012 its total open caseload was 69.
+The Canadian government recorded 41,035 official reports of missing children in Canada in 2013, and 33 of the cases were attributed to abduction by strangers.
+During the 2012-2013 fiscal year, Missing Children Society of Canada worked a total caseload of 251 registered files, closing 170 of them.

 Amanda Berry, Gina DeJesus and Michelle Knight

 A 911 call on May 6, 2013, led police to a house near downtown Cleveland, Ohio, where three women were found.
 Police say Amanda Berry, Gina DeJesus and Michelle Knight had all disappeared in the Cleveland area and had been held inside the house for about a decade.